dsherret/Units-of-Measure-Proposal-for-TypeScript/README.md

 Units of measure is a useful [F# feature](http://msdn.microsoft.com/en-us/library/dd233243.aspx) that provides the optional ability to create tighter constraints on numbers.

-TypeScript could benefit from a similar feature that would add zero runtime overhead, increase type constraints, and help decrease programmer error.
+TypeScript could benefit from a similar feature that would add zero runtime overhead, increase type constraints, and help decrease programmer error when doing mathematical calculations that involve units.
 The feature should prefer explicity.

 ## Defining Units of Measure

-Units of measure are defined as such:
+Units of measure should probably use syntax similar to type aliases (#957).
+More discussion is needed on this, but for the purpose of this document it will use the following syntax:

 ```
-unit <unit-name> [ = unit ];
+type <unit-name> [ = unit ];
 ```

 The optional unit part can be used to define a new unit in terms of previously defined units.